molpopgen/libsequence/doc/md/tutorial.md

 \subsubsection polytable_manip_builtin Methods provided

 The library provides a variety of methods for doing things like removing missing data, applying frequency filters, etc.  Unfortunately (for now), these functions are mixed between member functions of Sequence::PolyTable and the file PolyTableFunctions.hpp.
 See the documentation for Sequence::PolyTable and PolyTableFunctions.hpp as well as the unit test code PolyTableTweaking.cc for usage examples.
 It is possible that a future release of libsequence will deprecate the member functions in favor of standalone functions.

+A user unfamiliar with C++ may think that many features are missing.
+How does one permute site positions or the order of the haplotypes?
+How can you remove a single haplotype?
+These functions are not necessary as they are possible because of the definition of Sequence::PolyTable itself.

 \paragraph polytable_idiot Don't be this guy